darkn3rd/blog_tutorials/kubernetes/aks/series_0_provisioning/terraform/1_dns/README.md

 You can use the following:

 * create a prviate domain like `example.internal`.
+In order to fully use this, you can modify local /etc/hosts entry to match private DNS zone, setup local DNS server, use SSH jump host or VPN that has access to a private DNS service, or access the services by IP address.
 * point your public domain to Azure Name Servers (after deployment), so that your zone will be used for DNS lookups within your domain.
 For this scenario, `example.com` will be used.

 # Steps